vicmir/vicmir/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on the `WeatherForecastApp` and `ArtStyleRecognitionApp` projects]
+- 🔭 I’m currently working on the `WeatherForecastApp` and `ArtStyleRecognitionApp` projects

 - 🌱 I’m currently learning frontend frameworks and languages, interested in data science topics

+- ⚡

 <!--
 - 👯 I’m looking to collaborate on ...